surveyjs/survey-library/docs/get-started-vue.md

 ![Get Started with SurveyJS - Survey Results](images/get-started-primitive-survey-alert.png)

-As you can see, survey results are saved in a JSON object.
+As you can see, form results are saved in a JSON object.
 Its properties correspond to the `name` property values of your questions in the model schema.

 To view the application, run `npm run dev` in a command line and open [http://localhost:5173/](http://localhost:5173/) in your browser.